-Zack has both Magic Point (MP) and Ability Point (AP) metres, the former being used to cast spells, and the latter for physical attacks performed with the help of materia.
+Zack has both Magic Point (MP) and Ability Point (AP) meters, the former being used to cast spells, and the latter for physical attacks performed with the help of materia.
 He also gains Soldier Points (SP) alongside EXP in battle.
 These are used for the Digital Mind Wave (DMW) and materia fusion: the two most important elements of combat in the game, but also the most frustrating.

 The DMW is the bread-and-butter of combat in this game.
 It consists of a set of spinning reels at the top left of the screen depicting images and numbers, and an Emotion Gauge indicating Zack’s state of mind (from ‘Low’ to ‘Heavenly’).
 The idea is that Zack’s combat abilities are influenced by his emotions and the people he knows, which is quite a novel approach to combat.
 The reels require Soldier Points (SP) to spin, but they do so continuously and without your input, as long as you have some SP left (each successful spin costs 10 SP).
 There are three sets of images: NPCs, and two types of summoned creatures.
 NPCs are associated with Limit Breaks, which are strong special attacks.
 The first type of summoned creatures includes some of the traditional summons of the FF series (Ifrit (in disturbingly tiny briefs), Bahamut, etc.), which all perform attacks and have very long summoning sequences.
 The second type of summoned creatures are lesser critters, which can either trigger a beneficial effect (Moogle, Cait Sith, Magic Pot) or an attack (Chocobo, Cactuar, Tonberry), and their ‘summoning’ sequences are much shorter.